OpenRefine/OpenRefine/docs/docs/manual/starting.md

 ## Project management

 You can access all of your created projects by clicking on “Open Project.”
 Your project list can be organized by modification date, title, row count, and other metadata you can supply (such as subject, descripton, tags, or creator).
 To edit the fields you see here, click “About” to the left of each project.
-There you can Edit a number of available fields.
+There you can edit a number of available fields.
 You can also see the project ID that corresponds to the name of the folder in your work directory.

 ### Naming projects